 - Use the correct hair care products: Use shampoos and conditioners that contain vitamins, minerals and special active ingredients that nourish and strengthen the hair.

-Washing hair every day causes thinning hair?
+Can washing your hair every day cause thinning hair?

 If you wash your hair too much, shampoo can strip the important oils away from the scalp and leave the hair dry.
-However, as long as you’re using suitable shampoos with natural ingredients, washing your hair is harmless.
+However, as long as you’re using suitable shampoos with natural ingredients, washing your hair regularly is harmless.

 How often should you wash thinning hair?